Mathematics MA (Honours) 2025 entry

 Typically, you will take a total of three or four modules per semester during your first two years, and four modules per semester during your third and fourth year (known as Honours).

-For your convenience, here is a list over 80 Mathematics and Statistics modules offered - some are available annually, some biannually.
+For your convenience, here is a list of mare than 80 Mathematics and Statistics modules offered, some available annually, some biannually.
 See also the details below.

 Students will take between one and three first-year modules in mathematics.
 There is one core compulsory module, 'Mathematics', that can be studied in either semester.